-- 16. Batteries, motors, controllers. limit switches, protective devices, electrical conductors and connections must be inspected and maintained in conformance with good practices.
+- 16. Batteries, motors, controllers, limit switches, protective devices, electrical conductors and connections must be inspected and maintained in conformance with good practices.
 Special attention must be paid to the condition of electrical insulation. - 17.
 To avoid injury to personnel or damage to the equipment, consult the manufacturer's procedures in replacing contacts on any battery. - 18.
 Industrial trucks must be kept in a clean condition to minimize fire hazards and help in the detection of loose or defective parts. - 19.
 Modifications and additions that affect capacity and safe truck operation must not be done without the manufacturer's prior written approval.
 Capacity, operation and maintenance instruction plates, tags or decals must be changed accordingly. - 20.
 Care must be taken to assure that all replacement parts, including tires, are interchangeable with the original parts and of a quality at least equal to that provided in the original equipment.
 Parts, including tires, are to be installed per the manufacturer's procedures.
-Always use genuine CLARK or CLARK approved parts. - 21.
-Use special care when removing heavy components from the truck, such as counterweight, upright, etc. The truck can become unstable and should be blocked.
-Be sure that lifting and handling equipment is of the correct capacity and in good condition.
+Always use genuine CLARK or CLARK approved parts.

-Your new CLARK lift truck has been built to meet all applicable mandatory requirements of ANSI B56.1 Safety Standard for Powered Industrial Trucks.
+Your new CLARK lift truck has been built to meet all applicable mandatory requirements of ANSI / ITSDF B56.1 Safety Standard for Powered Industrial Trucks.
 Each truck also includes certain safety devices-such as horn and overhead guard-as standard equipment.
 No additions, omissions, or modifications should be made that affect compliance to above requirements or in any way minimize the effectiveness of the safety devices.